Content Mapping: The Ultimate Step-By-Step Guide

 What Is Content Mapping?

 Content mapping is a strategic method of creating informative, valuable, and relevant content for your target audience at different stages of the buyer’s journey.
-It is the process of creating a content map focused on delivering the right content to the right person at the right time.
+It involves creating a content map using a content mapping template to deliver the right content to the right person at the right time.

 A content map is similar to a mind map but is based on a website’s content.
 It helps you visualize your content and explore different content avenues.

-Every content piece within the content map aims to fulfill the buyer’s needs at a certain point in their lifecycle or journey.
-This can help you identify and leverage the opportunities and gaps in your content strategy
+Every piece of content within the content map aims to fulfill the buyer’s needs at a certain point in their lifecycle or journey.
+This can help you identify and leverage opportunities and gaps in your content strategy.
+Evaluating and mapping existing content is crucial to identifying content gaps that need to be filled.

 Why Is Content Mapping Important?